Birth to Age Five Emphasis (Early Childhood Special Education)

 Students are admitted to Utah State University as a pre-special education major and must meet certain course and test requirements to be admitted to the special education major.
 Applications to the major are due each fall by October 10.

 The undergraduate major in Birth to Age Five is only offered at the Logan main campus.
-It is not offered at the regional campuses.
+It is not offered at the Statewide Campuses.
 For students with a bachelor’s degree, the Alternative Teacher Preparation program in special education early childhood is offered throughout Utah.

 Special Education Major: Birth to Age Five